Ghaydn/minetest_lw_sorter/readme.md

 3b.
 If you need to sort iron and coal to make steel and iron - include `steel_maker.lua`, as said in the comments.

 3c.
+If you need to components to make techage concrete - include `concrete_maker.lua`.

+3d.
 For other custom sorting algorithms - rewrite
 ` local function get_item_direction(item_name) `

 4. Don't forget to modify head section according to your needs.
 You might want